LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-20-CommonSQLServerErrorsOnMacOsM1.md

 Is the docker image compatible?
 Is my connection string off?
 Does Mac m1 not like SQL Server even in Docker?
-Am I even using the correct image.
+Am I even using the correct image?

 I will explain some of them and what they could mean so you can make sense of these errors.